Dove is offering $5,000 grants for dads without access to paid paternity leave

 The idea of paid paternity leave has hit the national stage as focus shifts from new moms to the whole family unit when a child is born.

-As companies decide to offer the added benefit to new parents, one company is offering a grant to dads who do not have access to paid paternity leave.
+One company in particular is offering a grant to fathers who do not have access to paid paternity leave.

 Dove says, “Working dads shouldn’t have to choose between their children and a paycheck — because when they take paternity leave, it benefits families, workplaces and communities.”